top of page

 Beauty Flex back opening catches

-Figure 16 - Left: a Beauty Flex IV and earlier back opening clasp and, Right: a rotating catch of a Beauty Flex V and later.
+Figure 17 - Left: a Beauty Flex IV and earlier back opening clasp and, Right: a rotating catch of a Beauty Flex V .

 SCL Photoflex